 A breath of fresh air for the NZ music scene; Somebody Do Something delivers an eclectic palette of pop-funk-dance to make you groove, spanning nations and generations.

 Somebody Do Something debuted on the radio waves with their self-titled EP June 2021.
 Four original tasty tracks selected to showcase the band’s experimentation with diverse genres as they have honed in on their sound.
 The EP displays the band’s pop-funk-dance palette, with some influence of reggae, rock and jazz in this diverse collection.
 The single MAKE BELIEVE was released in May shortly before the EP, which was launched with a Christchurch/Dunedin tour in June.
 The full EP was recorded and produced independently by Jacob Patchett.
 They have since released the single LIQUIFY February 2022, a taster for their debut album to come later this year.
+Their latest single, RISE, was released along with a music video late September 2022.

 In December of 2021 the band successfully crowdfunded $8860 through their BOOSTED NZ campaign to go towards producing their debut album, debut music video and a tour (when covid allows it!)